-Russell Craig is an accomplished painter and Philadelphia native whose work combines portraiture with deeply social and political themes.
+Russell Craig is a painter and Philadelphia native whose work combines portraiture with deeply social and political themes.
 A self-taught artist who survived nearly a decade of incarceration after growing up in the foster care system, Craig creates art as a means to explore the experience of overcriminalized communities and reassert agency after a lifetime of institutional control.
-His work has been shown at the Philadelphia African American Museum, and included in group shows like Truth to Power exhibition during the Democratic National Convention, and State Goods: Art in the Era of Mass Incarceration, among other venues.
-His work has garnered coverage in outlets including the Philadelphia Inquirer, The Washington Post, Artsy, The Guardian, and The New York Times.
-Craig is an alumni of Mural Arts Philadelphia’s Restorative Justice Guild program, and a 2017 “Right of Return Fellow, and a 2018 Ford Foundation: Art For Justice Fellow.
+His work has been shown at the Philadelphia African American Museum, and included in group shows like Truth to Power; State Goods: Art in the Era of Mass Incarceration; and the OG Experience and has garnered coverage in outlets including the Philadelphia Inquirer, The Washington Post, Artsy, The Guardian, and The New York Times.
+Craig is an alumni of Mural Arts Philadelphia’s Restorative Justice Guild program, a 2017 Right of Return Fellow, and a 2018 Ford Foundation: Art For Justice Fellow.